-'''

 Bundle-ManifestVersion ::= number // See 1.3.2

-'''

-The Framework version 1.3 (or later) bundle manifest version must be'2'.
+The Framework bundle manifest version must be'2'.
 Bundle manifests written to previous specifications' manifest syntax are taken to have a bundle manifest version of '1', although there is no way to express this in such manifests.
-Therefore, any other value than '2' for this header is invalid unless the Framework explicitly supports such a later version.
+Therefore, any other value than 2 for this header is invalid unless the Framework explicitly supports such a later version.